AndyN-06/2024-miniproj/assignment/exercise01.md

 * min_bright: make the LED duty cycle about 0% when in very dim light (dark room, covered with hand)

 1. what are the "max_bright" and "min_bright" values you found?
+   The "max_bright" value we found was around 55000 and the "min_bright" value we found was around 26000

 ## Notes